bora-finance/bora/roadmap.md

-# Roadmap for the Bora
+# Roadmap for the Bora Students Protocal

 This document outlines several major versions for the specifications and implementation of the Bora Students Protocal.
 The versions are aligned with the major strategic priorities of the project over time and expected hard-fork combinator events in Cardano that will make certain new approaches possible.